 To put it simply:

-You should learn to work with Excel VBA arrays because, among other benefits (as listed in Excel 2016 VBA and Macros and Guru 99), they:
+You should learn to work with Excel VBA arrays because, among other benefits (as listed in Excel 2016 VBA and Macros), they:

 - Allow you to group related data and, more generally, make data manipulation easier.